mlcsmits/Github_Tutorial/Tutorial_Part3.md

 ![image](images/commenting2.png)

-- other admins can read all the comments, even in VCS and keep the conversation going
+- other admins can read all the comments, even in VS Code and keep the conversation going
 - it is also possible to make suggestions of changes

 In the total pull request review will all comments be noted down